 Once the exercise is over, the group can discuss the experience.
 They can share their feelings and what they thought about the exercise.

 Mindfulness is becoming more popular.
-It is recognised in the workplace and more people are taking time out to practise it7.
+It is recognized in the workplace and more people are taking time out to practice it.
 Each of the above group exercises will help participants practice mindfulness, which either together or alone presents many positives.

 Many different types of groups now use mindfulness techniques.
 For example, it is now even being used in everything from groups of men with advanced prostate cancer1 while people suffering from other forms of cancer are finding that it also benefits them.

 Mindfulness enables people to become more aware of themselves.
 With this self-awareness comes an understanding of who we are.
 It removes any influences from the outside world while giving people the opportunity to feel in control.